 In another large bowl, combine olive oil, Dipping Spice Blend and optional fresh herbs.
 Add lentils and mix gently, distributing dressing evenly.
 Add a few grinds of salt and pepper blends to taste.

 To serve, top a bed of mixed greens or spinach with the cooled lentils, then add the cabbage, tomatoes and feta cheese.
-Drizzle with oregano or basil olive oil to finish.
+Drizzle with basil olive oil to finish.
 Serves 4.

 Why I love this summer salad recipe: It’s loaded with good-for-you phytonutrients, antioxidants and vitamins – lentils provide magnesium which promotes healthy circulation; onions contain the heart-healthy compound allium, plus health-promoting flavonoids like quercetin; tomatoes are nutritional powerhouses containing a powerful carotenoid called lycopene; cabbage is an anti-cancer cruciferous vegetable rich in fiber, antioxidants, vitamins K, A and C; and of course my favorite superfood, olive oil is a healthy fat with antioxidants that helps your body absorb nutrients in the veggies.
 This colorful summer salad is wonderful for picnics, barbecues and easy summer dinners.